steve12345585/SnipeOffice/README.md

 ## The Build Chain and Runtime Baselines

-These are the current minimal operating system and compiler versions to run and compile LibreOffice, also used by the TDF builds:
+These are the current minimal operating system and compiler versions to run and compile SnipeOffice, also used by the TDF builds:

 * Windows:
     * Runtime: Windows 10